 Plot: A musician who has lost his passion for music is transported out of his body and must find his way back with the help of an infant soul learning about herself.

-Awards: Nom. for 3 Oscars – Best Animated Feature, Best Sound, Best Original Score
+Awards: Won 2 Oscars – Best Animated Feature, Best Original Score; Nom. for 1 Oscars – Best Sound

 Subject Matter: Moderate – Existence, Life and Death, Passion, Purpose